 Keep the tone professional, but friendly.

 Keep answers clear and concise.

+If the answer to the question asked is “No” try to offer ideas and possible solutions that might get to a “Yes”

+Use your answer as an opportunity to educate.
+Give the concise answer and then share your reasoning and the applicable law.

 Reread questions to make sure you understand what was asked and address everything raised.

 Don’t be afraid to ask for clarification or additional documents.
+Sometimes this goes better by picking up the phone rather than creating a chain of emails.

 Reread whatever you have drafted before hitting “send”.